ibm-cloud-docs/discovery-data/tutorial-convo.md

 ### Next steps
 {: #tutorial-convo-next}

+You can follow similar steps to create a Conversational Search project that you can use in production.
+Note that the *FAQ extraction* and *Emphasize the answer* features are beta features currently.
+Be sure to test your project thoroughly before you deploy it.
 If, during testing, you decide that you want a specific answer to be returned every time a specific question is asked, you can hard code the answer.
 Work with a developer to use the Curation API.
 For more information, see [Curations](/docs/discovery-data?topic=discovery-data-curations).